yosvelquintero/swift-cloud/README.md

 ### Normalization and Replacements in Names and Titles

-During the import process of song data from the CSV file, several normalization steps are performed to ensure consistency and accuracy in the database.
+During the import process of songs data from the CSV file, several normalization steps are performed to ensure consistency and accuracy in the database.
 This involves cleaning up artist names, writer names, album titles, and song titles by removing footnotes, special characters, and unnecessary whitespace.
 Understanding these replacements is crucial for maintaining data integrity.

 #### Replacements in Names